Review of our quality assurance process

 - Health Education and Improvement Wales

 - Swansea Medical School.

-If the pilot is successful and our Council give us approval to proceed, we will begin rolling out the process to organisations in summer 2020.
+We are pleased to report that the pilot was very successful and in February 2020 our Council gave us approval to proceed with rolling out the new process to organisations in spring/summer 2020.

 We will ask all organisations to make their first declaration during either 2020 or 2021 and a subsequent declaration before the end of 2025.
 Following that they will re-declare every four years.
 We wrote to each dean in July 2019 to let them know their schedule.